 - Reopen WoW and log back in.
 If the problem doesn’t happen anymore, then you’re done!

-Please note that you should copy only the error message, and not the long list of installed addons that may appear after it in the dialog box!
-This information is not useful, and just makes the addon author scroll past a bunch of useless clutter.
+Please note that you should copy only the error message, and not the long lists of extra items — often labeled locals, local variables, or installed addons — that may appear after it in the dialog box!
+This information is not useful in the overwhelming majority of cases, and just makes everyone who looks at your report waste time scrolling past it.

 This is important because addons can interfere with each other if they try to do the same thing, or if they interact with the same part of Blizzard’s code in ways that each other’s author didn’t expect.
 Log out and disable all addons except the one you’re troubleshooting.
 If the addon has any dependencies (identified in Step 2) or a LoadManager (identified in Step 2b), enable those too.
 Now log back in.
 If the problem still happens, skip the rest of this step.